yuedanlabs/icp-query-extension/README.md

       $ pnpm install
       $ pnpm run build
       ```
-      then you can check the dist files in `build/chrome-mv3-prod` directory, and use it in Chrome.
+      The `dist` files will be available in the `build/chrome-mv3-prod` directory.
-  3. Install the extension.
+  3. Install the extension in Chrome.
-      - open `chrome://extensions/` in your Chrome browser.
+      - Open `chrome://extensions/` in your Chrome browser.
-      - open the `Developer Mode` in the top right corner.
+      - Enable "Developer Mode" in the top right corner.
-      - click the `Load unpacked extension...` button.
+      - Click the "Load unpacked extension..." button.
-      - select the `icp-query-extension/build/chrome-mv3-prod` folder.
+      - Select the `icp-query-extension/build/chrome-mv3-prod` folder.
-      - click the `Load` button.
+      - Click the "Load" button.
-      - Pin the extension to the `Toolbar`, if needed.
+      - Pin the extension to the toolbar if desired.
-      - Set the API URL in the `Options` page.
+      - Set the API URL in the "Options" page.
   4. Enjoy!

 <span id="nav-8"></span>